Pitchnogle/bookwork/practice_of_programming/chapter_04/README.md

 # Notes

-The implementation here corresponds to modification needed for Exercise 4-8
+The implementation here corresponds to modifications needed for Exercise 4-8

 ## Comma Separated Value (CSV) Specifications:
 - Fields are separated by commas